Toys R Us founder Charles Lazarus dies, a week after chain says it will close all stores

 The Toys R Us founder transformed the toy business from Christmas-focused to year-round.
 Charles Lazarus’ strategy created the world’s largest toy-store chain.

-Charles Lazarus, who combined supermarket-style service with touches of whimsy in creating Toys R Us, a retail success that fought high debt and fierce competition and finally succumbed just last week, he died.
+Charles Lazarus, who combined supermarket-style service with touches of whimsy in creating Toys R Us, a retail success that fought high debt and fierce competition and finally succumbed just last week, has died.
 He was 94.

 He died Thursday in Manhattan, Michael Goldstein, a close friend who was the company’s former chairman, said in a phone interview.